JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 **What's changed?**

 Before Kotlin 2.0.0, if you declared or called a function that had lambda parameters with an inaccessible type, your code could compile, but you might encounter compiler crashes later.
 In Kotlin 2.0.0, it is forbidden to declare or call a function that has an inaccessible type.

-For example, let’s say that you declared a class in one module:
+For example, let's say that you declared a class in one module:

 ```kotlin
 // Module one
 class Some(val x: Int)
 ```

-If you had another module (module two) that has a dependency configured on module one, your code can access the `Some` class and use it as a type in lambda expressions:
+If you have another module (module two) that has a dependency configured on module one, your code can access the `Some` class and use it as a type in lambda expressions:

 ```kotlin